NgoXiem/javascript-disney-plus-homepage/README.md

 json-server --watch disneyPlusMoviesData.json

-It get me through and fetch the data for the movie list.
+It lets me through and fetch the data for the movie list.